evawanini/alx-pre_course/README.md

-My first readme with ALX
+My 1ST readme with ALX